 Figure 4: Most likely tercile of Temperature in the three seasonal forecast systems C3S (j), NMME (k) and AEMET(l) in L1 forecast.
-From (a) to (i) models of the C3S ensemble 14/22
+From (a) to (i) models of the C3S ensemble 14/24 d) Temperature Skill (RPSS)

-Figure 5: Temperature correlations in forecast, compared to observations, for the three seasonal forecast systems C3S (j) and NMME (k) and AEMET(l).
+Figure 5: Ranked Probability Skill Score (RPSS) in Temperature forecast for the seasonal forecast systems.
 Higher values indicate better model predictive skill.
-From (a) to (i) models of the C3S ensemble
+From (a) to (i) models of the C3S ensemble. (j) for AEMET.